tomjtoth/so-root/README.md

 # so-root = squashed and overlayed folders in /

 mounting squashed images as read-only loop devices and making them writeable with the help of overlayfs during early userspace providing incremental and whole image creation options in userspace (inspired by squashfu)

-# this is a work in progress
+# this is a work abandoned before completed

 this project was inspired by ramroot while waiting for the thousands of files to get copied during boot from a random flash drive

+how it failed:
+during boot I moved the the lz4 compressed images to tmpfs (should be faster than zram, right?) mounted the images to $DIR_MOUNTS created the work and upper directories on a zram device which also uses lz4 compression mounted the merged directories under /usr /etc /var /home

+the result feels much less responsive than ramroot, let me know if you have better results :D

 # what works:
 - folders like /usr /var /etc /home were tested successfully